 Whether the employee has other reasonable options for permanent residence, such as self-sponsorship and family sponsorship.

-Please contact the Office of Equal Opportunity Services, Box 19569, International Employment Specialist, Linda Manning at 2-0035 or firstname.lastname@example.org with any questions.
+Please contact the Office of Equal Opportunity Services, Box 19569, Eddie Freeman, Executive Director of Employment and Equal Opportunity Services, at 2-2106 or firstname.lastname@example.org with any questions.

 The Information contained in this handout should not be construed as legal advice, but is intended for the general, informational use by The University of Texas at Arlington community members.